-2018 (Philadelphia): Medunjanin has made 26 regular-season appearances (25 starts) at central midfield in 2018, registering two goals and six assists ... earned his 59th international cap for Bosnia and Herzegovina with a substitute appearance in an international friendly win at Bulgaria (March 23), and added his 60th with a substitute appearance four days later vs. Senegal (March 27) ... notched his first assist for the Union in 2018 as part of a 3-2 win over D.C.
-United (April 28) ... scored his first goal of the season at Montreal (May 12) ... served a one-match red card suspension vs. Toronto FC (June 8) ... served an additional two-match suspension vs. Vancouver (June 23) and at LAFC (June 30) ... had his contract option picked up for the 2019 season (July 5) ... totaled one goal and one assist as part of a 4-3 win over Chicago (July 11) ... earned his third assist of the season on Jack Elliott's opening goal at New England (August 11) ... notched a game-winning assist on Cory Burke's goal in the win vs. New England (August 25) ... registered his fifth assist of the season at Orlando (September 1) and his sixth vs. Montreal (September 15) ... in the Lamar Hunt U.S. Open Cup, Medunjanin has made four appearances (four starts) at central midfield, totaling one goal and two assists ... assisted on Jack Elliott's opening goal via a corner kick in the 5-0 Fourth Round win over Richmond (June 5) ... notched the opening goal and a game-winning assist during the Round of 16 win over the Red Bulls (June 16).
+2018 (Philadelphia): Medunjanin made 30 regular-season appearances (29 starts) at central midfield in 2018, registering two goals and seven assists.
+He earned his 59th international cap for Bosnia and Herzegovina with a substitute appearance in an international friendly win at Bulgaria (March 23), and added his 60th with a substitute appearance four days later vs. Senegal (March 27).
+He notched his first assist for the Union in 2018 as part of a 3-2 win over D.C.
+United (April 28) and scored his first goal of the season at Montreal (May 12).
+In the Lamar Hunt U.S. Open Cup, Medunjanin made five appearances (five starts) at central midfield, totaling one goal and two assists.
+He assisted on Jack Elliott's opening goal via a corner kick in the 5-0 Fourth Round win over Richmond (June 5) and notched the opening goal and a game-winning assist during the Round of 16 win over the Red Bulls (June 16).